Life insurance can be difficult to think about because it means you won’t be there for your family.

 As you age, your rates may increase depending on the policy.
 Having accrued a large cash value allows you to use that to pay those higher premiums.
 This is very helpful if you plan to retire and have a limited income.
 You can keep your coverage and not worry about paying a high rate.

-Universal Life Insurance Average Rates by Age (Non-Smoker)
+Life Insurance Monthly Rates by Policy Type & Age

 Compare RatesStart Now →